frangio/solidity-comments/test-with-sanctuary/README.md

 # Test project

-This is a project to test the `solidity-analyzer` using every file of the [`smart-contract-sanctuary`](https://github.com/tintinweb/smart-contract-sanctuary).
+This is a project to test the `solidity-comments` using every file of the [`smart-contract-sanctuary`](https://github.com/tintinweb/smart-contract-sanctuary).

-It extracts the imports and version pragmas using both `@nomicfoundation/solidity-analyzer` and `@solidity-parser/parser`, and compares the results.
+It extracts the imports and version pragmas using both `solidity-comments` and `@solidity-parser/parser`, and compares the results.

 ## Installation